junxit/us-congress-bills-117/metadata.md

 - 2022-07-26 — Introduced in House
 - 2022-07-26 — Introduced in House
 - 2022-07-26 — Referred to the House Committee on Ways and Means.
+- 2022-09-20 — Committee Consideration and Mark-up Session Held.
+- 2022-09-20 — Ordered to be Reported Adversely by Voice Vote.
+- 2022-09-28 — Placed on the House Calendar, Calendar No. 125.
+- 2022-09-28 — Reported adversely by the Committee on Ways and Means.
+H. Rept.
+117-518.
+- 2022-09-28 — Reported adversely by the Committee on Ways and Means.
+H. Rept.
+117-518.